kubenet-dev/docs/docs/01-getting-started/01_install.md

 +---+---------------------------+--------------+---------------------------------+---------------+---------+---------------+--------------+
 ```

-The following comamnds help to see the running containers.
+The following commands help to see the running containers.

 - A container for the kind cluster
 - 3 [srlinux][srlinux] containers (2 for the edge and 1 for the core)